Don’t hesitate to reach out! We will be happy to answer all of your questions and assist you to the best of our ability.

 What payment methods do we accept?

-We accept ApplePay, Visa, Discover, Mastercard, American Express, bank transfers, and checks.
-You’ll receive a Quickbooks Online payment portal link to the email provided where you can make payment directly.
+We accept Visa, Discover, Mastercard, American Express, bank transfers, and checks.
+You’ll receive an online payment portal link to the email provided where you can make payment directly.

 What is the payment schedule?

 We require a ⅓ down payment to schedule the project and order materials.
 The 2nd payment of ⅓ will be issued after the first completed day of the project.
 The final payment of ⅓ will be issued upon completion of the project.